-If you’ve been reading this blog for a while then you’ll have seen me mention the #Take12Trips Challenge around this time last year.
+If you’ve been reading this blog for a while then you’ll have seen me mention the #Take12Trips Challenge at the start of each year.
 As it’s a 12 month challenge, January feels like the perfect time of year to begin!

 #Take12Trips is a challenge to take a ‘trip’ once a month for an entire year.